gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 # HBase Batch Source

+## Definition

+HBase Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a column family in an HBase table

 Description
 -----------

 Batch source that reads from a column family in an HBase table.
 This source differs from the Table source in that it does not use a CDAP dataset, but reads directly from HBase.

 Use Case
 --------
-This source is used when you want to read from a column family in an HBase table.

 For example, you may want to read from an HBase table, filter some records out, then write the results to a Database table.

 Properties
 ----------

 **referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **tableName:** The name of the table to read from.
 (Macro-enabled)